Derick404/DERICK404/README.md

 *# Hi, I'm DeRICK👋

-💻 Web Developer | 🚀 Learning Node.js & Express | 🌍 From Kenya
+💻 full stack Developer | 🌍 From Kenya

 ### About Me
-- 🔭 Currently working on a billing system project
+- 🔭 Currently working on a billing system for an upcoming project
 - 🌱 Exploring APIs and WebSockets
 - ⚡ Fun fact: I love turning old hardware into art